mhrons/mhrons.github.io/docs/pv_smooth.md

 ![formula5](img/formula5.png){: style="width: 55%; align='right';"}
 The rate of accumulation is expressed by (4) and (5) which are minimized during a working cycle T. The rate of accumulation is also expressed by the extreme ESS power demand p(τ)-s(τ+Δt) during a sudden loss or peak of direct sunlight.
 This value results from the installed power of PVPP.

-Let us expect that the PV power is proportional to the global solar irradiance GI [W/m2].
+Let us expect that the PV power is proportional to the global solar irradiance GI [W/m^2^].
 In our experiment, the solar irradiance is intercepted by a planar panel 20 cm x 16 cm on the earth’s surface at latitude=48.2°N, longitude=17.1°E, with the plane of incidence elevated by 47°, south-oriented.
 At this point it should be mentioned that the spectrum of real PV power is usually smoother than the spectrum of GI(t), as the (usually greater) surface area of the corresponding PVPP plane acts like a moving-average filter.
 Unfortunately, the size and speed of clouds prevent a true smoothing effect from being achieved.
 Assuming proportionality between the PV power p(t) and the global irradiance GI(t), we analyze the worst case of PV intermittency.
-Let us substitute the signals p(τ), s(τ+Δt) in (1) by the measured signal GI(τ) and by its “predicted-and-smoothed” counterpart GIs(τ+Δt).
-After substituting, the expression (1) computes the time course of specific accumulated energy GX(t) [Wh/m2] by the filter.
+Let us substitute the signals p(τ), s(τ+Δt) in (1) by the measured signal GI(τ) and by its “predicted-and-smoothed” counterpart GI~s~(τ+Δt).
+After substituting, the expression (1) computes the time course of specific accumulated energy GX(t) [Wh/m^2^] by the filter.

-## Ideal smoothing (IPLPF)
+## Ideal predictive smoothing (IPLPF)
 We simulate the operation of ideal predictive PV smoothing (IPLPF) by means of LPF excited by the exact future signal GI(t+Δt) where GI(t) is measured and the time advance Δt (given by the LPF group delay) eliminates the filter’s time lag.
 In theory, such a "ex post" simulated smoothing would minimize the accumulation of energy by the filter.
 This analysis aims to reveal the potential affordability of PV smoothing.
 The numeric experiment is based on the measured solar irradiance over a period of 1 year, assuming contemporary prices of Lithium-Ion accumulators and EDLC supercapacitors.
-The measured time series GI(t) eventually allows to calculate the specific accumulator’s capacity [Wh/m2], its specific power [W/m2], specific energy throughput [Wh/m2/day], [Wh/m2/year] requested by the IPLPF smoothing.
+The measured time series GI(t) eventually allows to calculate the specific accumulator’s capacity [Wh/m^2^], its specific power [W/m^2^], specific energy throughput [Wh/m^2^/day], [Wh/m^2^/year] requested by the IPLPF smoothing.
 Based on the accumulators’ specifications and prices in 2021, the corresponding accumulation costs have been calculated.
 This confirmed that the IPLPF operation is definitely worthwhile with the German power purchase tariff and PV feed-in tariff in 2021.
 The ideal smoothing costs are substantially lower than the difference between purchase and PV feed-in tariffs.
 (We may assume that the smooth PV infeed partially compensates for the distribution costs.)
 The simulation suggests an affordable smoothing model for a hybrid small-scale PV plant, and suggests the accumulation technology for a large-scale PV plant.
 ### Smoothing by IPLPF vs LPF
 Global irradiance GI measured (legend meas), filtered by LPF (legend lp) and by IPLPF (legend aavg0), and specific accumulated energy GX:
 ![PV Logger](img/GI_PV2.3but7.5.2022-04-04.png){: style="width: 49%; align='left';"}
 ![PV Logger](img/GX_PV2.3but7.5.2022-04-04.png){: style="width: 49%; align='right';"}

 The left graph shows the measured and low-passed (legend “lp”) GI signals on a day with high solar exposure and strong intermittency.
-The graph on the right shows the specific accumulated energy GX [Wh/m2] by IPLPF vs. LPF on the same day.
+The graph on the right shows the specific accumulated energy GX [Wh/m^2^] by IPLPF vs. LPF on the same day.
 The time course of GX is proportional to the battery's state of charge SOC [Wh].
 Exactly-predicted input signal shifts the IPLPF output to the left (legend “aavg0”), minimizing the standard deviation of SOC, thus in practise minimizing the difference ΔSOC = max(SOC) – min(SOC) which is the requested accumulation capacity.
 The throughput of accumulated energy (other than ΔSOC) is also minimized by IPLPF.

 ### Costs of IPLPF smoothing
 The smoothing costs result from the energy accumulation.
 Accumulation costs are given by the rate of accumulation and the technology (e.g. Lithium-Ion RedOx, EDLC supercapacitor etc.).
 In theory, the accumulation rate is given by the intermittency of solar irradiance vs. desired time course of the output PV power.
 The accumulation rate can be quantified by: